mfeit-internet2/pscheduler-batch/README.md

 place.

-For example, this task will run five sequential `rtt` tests to `www.perfsonar.net` with 5, 10, 15, 20 and 25 pings sent:
+For example, this job will run five sequential `rtt` tests to `www.perfsonar.net` with 5, 10, 15, 20 and 25 pings sent:

 ```